bumptech/nitro/docs/nitro.md

  1. Every frame (except some internal frames) is created by the application programmer, using `nitro_frame_new_copy` and similar frame constructors.
- 2. Frames given to one of the "sending family of functions" will transfer ownership to Nitro unless the NITRO_REUSE flag is passed by the application programmer.
+ 2. Frames given to one of the sending functions will transfer ownership to Nitro unless the NITRO_REUSE flag is passed by the application programmer.
- 3. Frames received from `nitro_recv` are owned by the application programmer, and must either be destroyed or given back to a "sending family" function (for forwarding, etc, thus re-transfering ownership to nitro).
+ 3. Frames received from `nitro_recv` are owned by the application programmer, and must either be destroyed or given back to a sending function (for forwarding, etc, thus re-transfering ownership to nitro).
  4. Frames received from inproc sockets can transparently be sent to TCP sockets and vice versa.